iO-Academy/2020-jan-officeSignIn/api/README.md

     - if unsuccessful
         - `status 400`
             - `{ "Success": false, "Message": "No data retrieved or no data in database", "Data": [] }`
         - `status 500`
             - `{ "Success": false, "Message": "Unable to connect to server", "Data": [] }`

+### PUT
+**/api/signOutVisitors**

+You must be authenticated to retrieve data from this route.
+To test, passcode is 8974.

+- Sets all visitors to signed out where signed in is true and date of visit is before current date
+- Logs time visitors signed out in the DB

+- Required and sends
+    - `{ "Option" : "all-previous" }` - Option with all-previous set

+- Returns:
+    - if successful
+        - `status 200`
+        - `{ "Success": true, "Message": "Successfully updated visitors", "Data": [] }`
+    - if unsuccessful
+        - `status 400`
+            - `{ "Success": false, "Message": "Key must be 'Option', must be set and set to 'all-previous'", "Data": [] }`
+        - `status 500`
+            - `{ "Success": false, "Message": "Unable to connect to server", "Data": [] }`